-Dear Year 8 Parents/Carers,
+Dear Year 9 Parents/Carers,

-This year for the first time, students in Year 8 at Heron Hall will be choosing their preferences for GCSE or vocational courses, which they will follow for the next three years.
-Having a three-year Key Stage 4 gives us more time to work with your child towards achieving the grades that will improve their life chances when they leave Heron Hall, and enable them to reach their full potential.
+Students in Year 9 at Heron Hall have reached the stage where they will be choosing their preferences for GCSE or vocational courses, which they will follow for the next two years.
+Making the right choices for Key Stage 4 are important for your child as they work towards achieving the grades that will improve their life chances when they leave Heron Hall, and enable them to reach their full potential.
 These preferences therefore, represent an important milestone in your child's education.

 Most students will be expected to choose between History OR Geography and French OR Spanish and then select their remaining courses from an extensive list of GCSEs and/or vocational courses that offer a different style of learning.
-We understand that not all students make progress at the same rate and starting Key Stage 4 in Year 9 gives us scope to further tailor the curriculum to the needs of each student.
+We understand that not all students make progress at the same rate and starting Key Stage 4 which is where we have tailored the curriculum to the needs of each student.